Life Blood (film): Plot

 Instructed to devour evil and thereby gain eternal life, the story portrays their first 24 hours of survival as vampiric creatures.
 Brooke starts to go on a killing spree to prove herself loyal to the Creator, while Rhea tries to put a stop to the chaos that Brooke started after she kills a sheriff, his deputies, a married couple on vacation, and a hitch-hiker.

 When Brooke prefers to devour good souls instead of evil souls, Rhea kills Brooke by impaling her with a stop sign.
 Rhea decides to start her vampire life all over again after telling her story to Lizzy, not knowing that Brooke is still alive, presumably plotting her revenge.

 Production

 Pearblossom began production in late May 2007, was than renamed Murder World.

 Release

 Originally titled Pearblossom, it was renamed Life Blood for the DVD release, which came out on 27 April 2010 through Lionsgate in the USA.

 Background

 It features actress Scout Taylor-Compton, known for portraying Laurie Strode in the horror film remake Halloween, and Electra Avellan who previously appeared in Grindhouse with her twin sister.
 Taylor-Compton has gone on to say that her appearance is not a starring role, but a cameo.

+Soundtrack

+The film features music performed by Nicole Chase, including the song "Understanding the Universe" heard during the end credits but not credited.